 Abhishek Bapna is Counsel in the Firm's Litigation department.
 His practice focuses on patent litigation in federal district courts and the International Trade Commission (ITC), as well as post-grant proceedings in the U.S. Patent and Trademark Office.
-His experience encompasses a broad spectrum of technologies, including consumer electronics, networking devices, biomedical devices, vehicle safety and telematics systems, and vehicle multimedia systems.
+His experience encompasses a broad spectrum of technologies, including software, consumer electronics, networking devices, biomedical devices, and vehicular safety telematics systems, and multimedia systems.

-- Representing leading medical device manufacturer in assertion of a patent directed to ultrasonic surgical devices.
+Represented leading medical device manufacturer in assertion of patent directed to ultrasonic surgical devices.
 (S.D.
 Ohio).
-Following a favorable claim construction ruling, the Court granted client’s motion for summary judgment of infringement and lack of available non-infringing alternatives.
-The Court also denied defendants’ motion for summary judgment of invalidity.
-Case is proceeding toward trial with issues limited to validity and damages.
+Following favorable claim construction ruling, obtained grant of summary judgement of infringement and lack of available non-infringing alternatives, as well as denial of defendants’ motion for summary judgment of invalidity.
+Case settled favorably on eve of trial with substantial payment to client.

-- Defended leading medical device manufacturer against allegations of infringement of numerous patents directed to advanced bipolar electrosurgical devices.
+Defended leading medical device manufacturer against allegations of infringement of numerous patents directed to advanced bipolar electrosurgical devices.
 (D. Mass.).
-Obtained stipulations of dismissal of several of the patents prior to trial.
-Court found all asserted claims of remaining patents not infringed after a two-week bench trial, resulting in significant victory for our client.
+Obtained stipulations of dismissal of several asserted patents prior to trial.
+All asserted claims of remaining patents were found not infringed after two-week bench trial, resulting in significant victory for our client.

-- Defended endodontic equipment manufacturer against allegations of infringement of patents directed to methods of making nickel titanium endodontic instruments.
+Defended endodontic equipment manufacturer against allegations of infringement of patents directed to methods of making nickel titanium endodontic instruments.
 (E.D.
 Tenn./PTAB).
-In separate inter partes (“IPR”) and post grant review (“PGR”) proceedings initiated after the district court action was filed, the PTAB found all challenged claims of two related patents unpatentable on multiple grounds.
-The Federal Circuit affirmed the IPR unpatentability decision.
-The Patent Owner withdrew its initial appeal of the PGR unpatentability decision, resulting in a final judgment that all challenged claims of the second patent were also unpatentable.
+In inter partes (“IPR”) and post grant review (“PGR”) proceedings initiated after district court action was filed, all challenged claims of two related patents were found unpatentable on multiple grounds.
+IPR unpatentability decision was affirmed by Federal Circuit.
+Patent Owner withdrew initial appeal of PGR unpatentability decision, resulting in final judgment that all challenged claims of second patent were also unpatentable.

-- Defended leading mobile device manufacturer against allegations of infringement of patents directed to operating systems and hardware for touchscreens.
+Defended leading mobile device manufacturer against allegations of infringement of patents directed to smartphone operating systems and touchscreen hardware.
 (ITC).
 Obtained final determination of non-infringement and/or invalidity of each asserted patent.

-- Defended leading foreign automobile manufacturer against allegations of infringement of over 25 patents directed to safety, telematics, and multimedia systems.
+Defended leading foreign automobile manufacturer against allegations of infringement of over 25 patents directed to safety, telematics, and multimedia systems.
 (E.D.
 Tex./PTAB).
 Obtained grant of writ of mandamus by Federal Circuit ordering E.D.
 Tex. to transfer case to E.D.
 Mich.
-Filed multiple petitions for IPR and the PTAB found over 100 patent claims unpatentable.
+Filed multiple petitions for IPR, which resulted in over 100 patent claims being found unpatentable.
 Obtained dismissal of all claims thereafter.

 - U.S. Patent and Trademark Office